-- Elements that are collected as outcomes do not have loss to follow up reflected in total. - Combined means were not combined correctly - Continuous data elements are being reported using the incorrect statistical measure (standard error is not the same as standard deviation) - Make sure that elements are being extracted at the same time point or that the wording of the study is consistent with what is being collected (ex: 30-day mortality is not the same as 90-day mortality).
+- Look at quantitative synthesis and note data elements that are "empty" or very small in the - · Elem down hat there are described the analysis with the transfer of the tran - · proposing elipsing they that data bile electrically - Continuous data elements are being reported using the incorrect statistical measure (standard Note anyotheughtshe same is sylvandary of inthe ornments section of the study.
+If you have done extensive restrictions are been also as the extended with the first that action and both and who wished it the Justify sand of the same as 90-day mortality).
 Clarify if unsure of what the time point of interest is.
 Look out for inconsistencies across studies and note if there are timepoints that are commonly reported but are missed.